ahlee-smwu/MCEF/README.md

 # MCEF: Multimodal Correlated Equal Fusion Network for Emotion Recognition in Utterance Level

+We propose a MCEF that equally integrates each modality and implement a 2 loss system that considers both intra- and inter-modal characteristics.
 This repository is based on SDT model and source.

 ## Model Architecture